Priority Management

 Priority at discovery time

-TrackMe applies the priority level at discovery time, which is configurable on a per Virtual Tenant basis:
+TrackMe applies the priority level at discovery time, which is configurable per Virtual Tenant:

-When the Virtual Tenant is created, you can define the default priority which will be applied to entities that are discovered:
+When a Virtual Tenant is created, you can define the default priority that will be applied to entities as they are discovered:

 config_tenant_level001.png

-Once the Virtual Tenant is created, you can update the default priority level in the Virtual Tenant settings:
+Once the Virtual Tenant is created, you can update the default priority level in the Virtual Tenant’s settings:

 config_tenant_level002.png config_tenant_level003.png